silvia-odwyer/photon/README.md

 - increasing saturation
 - brightness adjustment

-`photon` can be thought of as a high-level wrapper to the Rust image crate, but conversely also includes functions which provide low-level access to pixel and channel manipulation to developers who wish to do work with this data directly.
+`photon` can be thought of as a high-level wrapper to the Rust image crate, but conversely also includes functions which provide low-level access to pixel and channel manipulation, perfect for developers who wish to work with this data directly.

 View the [official website](https://silvia-odwyer.github.io/photon).